 What are the best BJJ supplements that will keep you performing your best on the mats?

-Make no mistake: proper diet, sleep (7 hours minimum per night), and mobility (stretching, yoga) habits are the essential elements of recovery, performance, and longevity.
+Make no mistake: proper diet, sleep (7 hours minimum per night), strength training, and mobility (stretching, yoga) habits are the essential elements of recovery, performance, and longevity.

 However, there are some supplements that will give you an advantage.
 And many of the supplements I’ve listed below will help fill the holes in your diet and improve your sleep.

 In this article, I’ll show you science-backed supplements that are helpful for BJJ players.

 I take all of these supplements myself, and I’ve noticed benefits to my strength, sleep, and mental function — all of which are beneficial for training jiu-jitsu.

 (NOTE: I am not a doctor.
 Consult with your physician before you start taking any of these BJJ supplements)